 Now we had the positive report from a qualified source to add to the good driving, good performance on sobriety tests, and low blood alcohol concentration.
 That sounds like reasonable doubt, doesn’t it?
 The State still wouldn’t budge.
 They offered a very low sentence recommendation, but would not amend the charge.

 So, we set the case for trial.
 The trial was adjourned once, then twice.
 We filed our witness list.
 We filed motions in limine (requesting certain evidence be excluded).
 We showed the State we were ready to go and we wouldn’t back down.

 Finally, about week before the trial, the prosecutor called and offered a deal.
 He would amend the charge to a lower traffic offense and recommend no jail time.
 Though it came late—ten months late—this is what our client was looking for all along, and it made the ten months of hard negotiation and fighting worthwhile.

 Don’t Settle for What the State Says—Get Your OWI Charges Reduced to a Lesser Offense

 The OWI defense attorneys at Grieve Law keep fighting until you get the best possible outcome.
 In many cases, we get criminal charges dropped entirely.
-When that isn’t possible, we get your charges—and penalties—reduced to the minimum.
+When that isn’t possible, we fight to get your charges—and penalties—reduced to the minimum.

 If you’re facing charges, fines, jail time, or other penalties for drunk driving, get Milwaukee’s top criminal defense lawyers on your side to minimize the damage.
-We know you’re overwhelmed already—start with a simple free consultation to discuss your case, your options, and your next steps.
+We know you’re overwhelmed already—start with a simple, free consultation to discuss your case, your options, and your next steps.